Kim Il Sung: Communist and guerrilla activities

-In 1931, Kim joined the Chinese Communist Party—the Communist Party of Korea had been founded in 1925, but had been thrown out of the Comintern in the early 1930s for being too nationalist.
-He joined various anti-Japanese guerrilla groups in northern China.
-Feelings against the Japanese ran high in Manchuria, but as of May 1930 the Japanese had not yet occupied Manchuria.
-On 30 May 1930, a spontaneous violent uprising in eastern Manchuria arose in which peasants attacked some local villages in the name of resisting "Japanese aggression."
-The authorities easily suppressed this unplanned, reckless and unfocused uprising.
+He joined various anti-Japanese guerrilla groups in northern China, such as the Korean Revolutionary Army of the National People's Government, eventually becoming a member of the organisation committee for Fusong and Antu of the Korean Farmers’ General Union in Eastern Provinces in 1930.
+In the same year, he became a member of the Military Political Council of the Army of the World Fire, which was established by former National People's Government member Lee Jong-nak, Feelings against the Japanese ran high in Manchuria, but as of May 1930 the Japanese had not yet occupied Manchuria.
+On 30 May 1930, a spontaneous violent uprising in eastern Manchuria arose in which peasants attacked some local villages in the name of resisting "Japanese aggression".
+The authorities easily suppressed this impromptu uprising.
 Because of the attack, the Japanese began to plan an occupation of Manchuria.
 In a speech Kim allegedly made before a meeting of Young Communist League delegates on 20 May 1931 in Yenchi County in Manchuria, he warned the delegates against such unplanned uprisings as the 30 May 1930 uprising in eastern Manchuria.

 Four months later, on 18 September 1931, the "Mukden Incident" occurred, in which a relatively weak dynamite explosive charge went off near a Japanese railroad in the town of Mukden in Manchuria.
 Although no damage occurred, the Japanese used the incident as an excuse to send armed forces into Manchuria and to appoint a puppet government.
+In 1931, Kim joined the Chinese Communist Party (CCP) – the Communist Party of Korea had been founded in 1925, but had been thrown out of the Communist International in the early 1930s for being too nationalist.
+From February 1932, he worked as a propagandaist in the Chinese People's National Salvation Army after being recruited by Wang Delin.
+However, after the Nationalist government ordered a purge of communists, Wang expelled the entire unit of propagandaists where Kim served.
+Afterwards, Kim joined the CCP-created Antu partisan unit.
+This unit was later merged with other units to create the Wangqing Anti-Japanese Partisan Unit, with Kim becoming its commissioner.

-In 1935, Kim became a member of the Northeast Anti-Japanese United Army, a guerrilla group led by the Chinese Communist Party.
-Kim was appointed the same year to serve as political commissar for the 3rd detachment of the second division, consisting of around 160 soldiers.
-Here Kim met the man who would become his mentor as a communist, Wei Zhengmin, Kim's immediate superior officer, who served at the time as chairman of the Political Committee of the Northeast Anti-Japanese United Army.
-Wei reported directly to Kang Sheng, a high-ranking party member close to Mao Zedong in Yan'an, until Wei's death on 8 March 1941.
+Kim was appointed in 1935 to serve as political commissar for the 3rd detachment of the second division, consisting of around 160 soldiers.
+Here Kim met the man who would become his mentor as a communist, Wei Zhengmin, Kim's immediate superior officer, who at the time was chairman of the Political Committee of the Northeast Anti-Japanese United Army.
+Wei reported directly to Kang Sheng, a high-ranking party member close to CCP chairman Mao Zedong in Yan'an, until Wei's death on 8 March 1941.
+In 1935, Kim took the name Kim Il Sung, meaning "Kim become the sun".
+In February 1936, Kim became a member of the Northeast Anti-Japanese United Army, a guerrilla group established by the CCP.